 such that C Major’s would be C Minor, A Major’s would be A Minor, etc.

 This follows guidance from the book,

 by Vera Mattlin Jiji, PhD.
 (Other books were discovered later.)

-Her directions are complemented by instruction from videos, blogs and
+For me, her directions were complemented by instruction from videos, blogs

 Johannes Moser and

 The late great cellist, André Navarra, is also represented in following